Podcastindex-org/podcast-namespace/value/value.md

 depending on
 the underlying currency being used.

-The `split` attribute denotes an amount of "shares" of the total payment that the recipient will receive when each timed payment is made.
-When a single `<podcast:valueRecipient>` is present, it should be assumed that the `split` for that recipient is 100%, and the "split" should be ignored.
-When multiple recipients are present, a share calculation (see below) should be made to determine how much to send to each recipient's address.
+The meaning of `split` depends on the value of `fee`:
+- When `fee=true`, `split` denotes the percent value that should be taken off each transaction for the recipient.
+- When `fee=false`, `split` denotes the number of "shares" for the recipient—splits among non-fee recipients represent the ratios in which the remaining amount (*after* the `fee=true` recipients receive their payments) must be distributed.

-The `fee` attribute tells apps whether this split should be treated as a "fee", or a normal split.
-If this attribute is true, then this split should be calculated as a fee, meaning its percentage (as calculated from the shares) should be taken off the top of the entire transaction amount.
-This is the preferred way for service providers such as apps, hosting companies, API's and third-party value add providers to add their fee to a value block.
+`fee=true` is the preferred way for service providers such as apps, hosting companies, APIs, and third-party value-add providers to add their fee to a value block.
+Because when `fee=true`, `split` represents *percentage* value, the sum of splits for `fee=true` recipients cannot exceed 100.

 #### Custom Key/Value Pairs